There's no doubt that the 1990s are back in a big way. With

 12 'Saved By The Bell'

 Clarissa Explains It All, Zack Morris often talks to the camera and will even freeze time to give you the inside scoop at Bayside High.
 Teens and tweens will get a kick out of all the throwback styles in this show, too.
 13 'Are You Afraid Of The Dark?'

 I'm not going to lie, this show still gives me the willies and I'm almost 30.
 The kids of the Midnight Society meet up to tell spooky stories around a campfire and I can guarantee even adults will find some of the episodes ramping up the creep factor.

-Sort of like Saturday Night Live, but starring kids, this sketch-comedy show interestingly enough launched the careers of some current celebs.
+Saturday Night Live, but starring kids, this sketch-comedy show interestingly enough launched the careers of some current celebs.
 Amanda Bynes, Lori Beth Denberg, Nick Cannon, Jamie Lynn Spears, Drake Bell, Miranda Cosgrove, Kel Mitchell, Kenan Thompson, and Taran Kilam (the last two are actually on SNL) all got their start on All That.
+15 'Boy Meets World'